Emotional-Toys/l-code/Reference.md

 |   RET   | Return from subroutine (context version) |

 #### `CALL` - Call a Subroutine <a name="call"></a>
-The R-Code program moves to the given label, but remembers where it came from.
+The L-Code program moves to the given label, but remembers where it came from.
 Using `RET` or `RETURN` resumes at the old location.
 You can pass arguments to subroutines by `PUSH`ing them beforehand.
 Arguments allow reusing a subroutine in different places, without dedicating variables.
 See ARG command for details.

 Usage:
    `CALL:label[:argument-count]`